A Lifetime of Confidence Starts in Pre-K

 A strong sense of self-esteem and confidence at an early age can lead to other positive outcomes.
 In a study led by an MIT economist, researchers found that children who attended preschool had fewer behavioral issues later on, including fewer suspensions, less absenteeism, and fewer legal-system problems.
 They were also more likely to graduate from high school, take the SAT, and attend college.

-It’s not just research that tells us that pre-K instills confidence in children.
+It’s not just research that tells us that preschool and pre-K instills confidence in children.
 Parents and caregivers see it in their children.
 One MECK Pre-K parent told us, “Francesca is much more confident now.
 She can thrive in a classroom environment with her other classmates and teachers.”
 Another caregiver said of her child that “Pre-K has helped her with her self-esteem and given her a positive outlook on life.
 She is just glowing all over because she’s growing to be a better little person.”

 How to Build Confidence in Pre-K Students